Ref: Special Collection

 Scope: A personal collection of printed books and journals in German and French of the 20th century mainly on politics, economics, history, literature and the fine arts, assembled by John Jakob Mendelson, M.P.

 Name of creator: John Jakob Mendelson

 Administrative / biographical history:

-- Conditions of access: Available to all researchers, by appointment
+- Conditions of access: Academic researchers by appointment

 - Restrictions: None

 - Finding aids: Catalogued on STAR and listed.